 Trade Schools & Colleges in Connecticut

-Getting post-secondary training in Connecticut allows you to enjoy a host of unique advantages.
+Post-secondary training in Connecticut allows you to enjoy many unique advantages.

 Key Benefits of the Region for College Students

 - Potential for more personalized attention: At four-year non-profit schools in Connecticut, the ratio of students to instructors is one of the lowest in the country.

 - Greater likelihood of academic success: Connecticut ranked 11th among the top states for the percentage of college students who graduate within six years.